jpsca/sqla-wrapper/README.rst

    :alt: Build Status
    :target: https://travis-ci.org/lucuma/sqlalchemy-wrapper

-A framework-independent wrapper for SQLAlchemy that makes it really easy and fun to use.
+A framework-independent wrapper for SQLAlchemy that makes it really easy to use.

 Works with Python 2.6, 2.7, 3.3, 3.4 and pypy.